Sashuv/rlvr-entropy-collapse/README.md

 The notebook (`RLVR_Entropy_experiment.ipynb`) walks through four experiments:

-1. **Watch it collapse.** Policy entropy falls smoothly and monotonically from `log K` toward zero while performance rises — nothing in the objective asks for this; it is a side effect of the updates.
+1. **Watch it collapse.** Policy entropy falls smoothly and monotonically from `log K` toward zero while performance rises, nothing in the objective asks for this; it is a side effect of the updates.
 2. **The mechanism is a covariance.** The entropy change per step equals a covariance between log-probability and advantage, and that covariance stays positive, so entropy